Articles in Featuring Felines are written by

 Sanctuary for the cats of Parliament Hill, high above the Ottawa River The Parliament Hill cat condos, with Brownie and others hanging out Max, Brownie, Blackie and Fluffy, four of the cats on the Hill, Ottawa Spot, Fluffy and Max Titbits!
 Socialising in the sun Quick snack at the Parliament Hill colony

-In 1997 Chartrand and a friend built splendid and more permanent shelters for the cats.
-These each have four cubbyholes or 'condos' for them to come and go, multiple floors, a boardwalk in front and a veranda.
-The roofs, a favourite sunning spot in good weather, are modelled in the same French-influenced style as the main Parliament buildings opposite.
+In late 1997 Chartrand and a friend built splendid and more permanent shelters for the cats.
+These each had four cubbyholes or 'condos' for them to come and go, multiple floors, a boardwalk in front and a veranda.
+The roofs, a favourite sunning spot in good weather, were modelled in the same French-influenced style as the main Parliament buildings opposite.
 For his tireless work with and devotion to the cats over a long period, René was presented with the Humane Society of Canada's Heroes for Animals award.
 By 2003, when he was well into his 80s, a team of regular volunteers was formed to continue his work and ensure that the cats would always be cared for.
-There are usually 8 or 10 volunteers.
+There were usually 8 or 10 volunteers.

-The Parliament cats today
+The Parliament cats more recently

 Brownie Bugsy, 2008 Lillian-Wentworth, 2008 Snowball, Lillian-Wentworth and Bebe Fluffy and Blackie, 2007 Blackie, Bebe and Brownie, 2008 Brownie, Max and Fluffy, 2008